qpliu/esolang/intercal/README.md

 COMPILAC is an interpreter.

-INTERLAC is a compiler, which targets LLVM version 5.
+INTERLAC is a compiler targeting LLVM version 5.
 It probably needs only minimal changes for later LLVM versions.
 For example, `@llvm.memset.p0i8.i32` and `@llvm.memcpy.p0i8.p0i8.i32` drop their align arguments at some later version (somewhere from LLVM version 6 to LLVM